CIDgravity/cidg-docs/content/en/application/deal-filter/overview/index.md

 ---
 title: "Overview"
-description: "CIDgravity application is used to manage your settings, clients and pricing models acceptance rules"
+description: "CIDgravity application serves as a comprehensive tool for managing settings, clients, and the acceptance rules of pricing models"
-lead: "This section will explain how the CIDgravity deal filter works"
+lead: "This section will elucidate the operational mechanics of the CIDgravity deal filter."
 draft: false
 images: []
 menu: